Hermes-25/trading_strat_with_options_data/README.md

     Sell Signal: Triggered when models indicate a price drop, along with unfavorable PCR conditions.

 - Strategy Execution
-  The strategy buys or sells options based on predictions, executing trades according to the generated signals, using rolling-window predictions to emulate real-time trading.
+  The strategy buys or sells BANK NIFTY based on predictions, executing trades according to the generated signals, using rolling-window predictions to emulate real-time trading.

 - Risk Management
   Effective risk management is critical in this strategy: